hardwario/bc-website/content/doc/tutorials/playground-setup.md

     C:\Users\mmu>bcf devices
     COM9
     ```
-    USB Dongle have port COM3.
+    Radio Dongle have port COM3.

     {{% note "info" %}}You can use `bcf devices -v` to see verbose information about the connected devices (possibly helping you to identify them).{{% /note %}}

-8. Upload the latest firmware into the **BigClown USB Dongle**:
+8. Upload the latest firmware into the **BigClown Radio Dongle**:

     First you need to update list of firmwares from GitHub by typing